Laurie Mylroie

 Mylroie's writings are considered to have been influential among neoconservatives during the buildup to the 2003 invasion of Iraq.
 Several of them praised Study of Revenge, including ex-CIA Director James Woolsey, who called it "brilliant and brave" in his blurb for the dust jacket of the book.

-Mylroie has been criticized by numerous terrorism experts, including Peter Bergen, Daniel Benjamin, and Dr. Robert S. Leiken, all of whom point out that Mylroie's theories rely on dubious assumptions and were thoroughly refuted by analysts and investigators at the CIA, the FBI, the NTSB, and other investigatory bodies.
+Mylroie has been criticized by numerous terrorism experts, including Peter Bergen, Daniel Benjamin, Richard Clarke and Dr. Robert S. Leiken, all of whom point out that Mylroie's theories rely on dubious larkrassumptions and were thoroughly refuted by analysts and investigators at the CIA, the FBI, the NTSB, and other investigatory bodies.

 Career

 Mylroie earned a bachelor's degree from Cornell University and a doctorate in political science from Harvard University.
 She also studied Arabic at the American University of Cairo.
 Subsequently, she taught as an assistant professor at Harvard University in the Department of Government (Political Science), Faculty of Arts and Science, and then as an associate professor in the Strategy and Policy Department of the U.S. Naval War College.

 She met with Bill Clinton on Iraq during Clinton's 1992 presidential campaign, but she became a strong critic of Clinton for what she came to charge was his mishandling of the terrorism that began on his watch, starting with the February 26, 1993, bombing of New York's World Trade Center.